Hugh Elles: Early life

-World War I
+First World War

-On the outbreak of World War I in August 1914, he was posted to the staff of the 4th Division and departed for France soon afterwards.
-He served at Le Cateau, then took part in the Retreat to the Seine and the battle of the Aisne, where the German Army was halted.
-He then moved north with the British Expeditionary Force (BEF) to Flanders, taking part in the Battle of Armentières in October 1914.
-In February 1915, he was promoted to brevet major and served as the brigade major of the 10th Brigade.
+On the outbreak of the First World War in August 1914, he was posted to the staff of the 4th Division and departed for France soon afterwards.
+He served at Le Cateau, then took part in the Retreat to the Seine and the battle of the Aisne, where the Imperial German Army was halted.
+He then moved north with the British Expeditionary Force to Flanders, taking part in the Battle of Armentières in October 1914.
+In February 1915, he was promoted to brevet major and the next month became the brigade major of the 10th Infantry Brigade.
 He was wounded during the brigades' counterattack, on 25 April 1915, during the Second Battle of Ypres.

 In August 1915, after recovering from his injuries, Elles was one of three officers specially selected by General Sir William Robertson, soon to be Chief of the Imperial General Staff (CIGS), the professional head of the British Army, to liaise with troops at the front and pass the information directly to the British General Headquarters (GHQ).
-In January 1916, as a General Staff Officer (GSO), Elles was sent by General Sir Douglas Haig, the Commander-in-Chief (C-in-C) of the BEF on the Western Front, to investigate the first tanks or "caterpillars" being built in England.
+He was promoted to major in November 1915.
+In January 1916, as a general staff officer (GSO), Elles was sent by General Sir Douglas Haig, the commander-in-chief of the BEF on the Western Front, to investigate the first tanks or "caterpillars" being built in England.
 He attended the first trials of "Mother" and reported back to Haig on its success.
 During the summer of 1916, Elles, who in June had been awarded the Distinguished Service Order (DSO), was tasked to report back from the Somme, where the tanks were first used.
+He was made a general staff officer, grade 1 in June 1916 and was granted the temporary rank of lieutenant colonel while holding the appointment.
 Promoted to the temporary rank of colonel, Elles was appointed to head the Heavy Branch (the first tank units) of the Machine Gun Corps in France on 29 September 1916.

 Having seen the tanks achieve little success during the Battle of Passchendaele because of the exceptionally wet ground conditions of the autumn 1917, he pressed Haig to use massed tanks on the drier, open ground at Cambrai.
 On 20 November 1917 he personally led 350 tanks into battle at Cambrai in a Mark IV tank called Hilda, named after a favourite aunt.
-Elles continued to command the Tank Corps until Germany's surrender in November 1918.
+Elles, promoted to brevet colonel in June 1918, continued to command the Tank Corps until Germany's surrender in November 1918.

 For his services during the war he was awarded the Army Distinguished Service Medal by the Government of the United States.
 The citation for the medal reads: